cervoise/blog/certifications/SLAE/Exo1bis-Bind_Shell_IPv6.md

 exit
 ```

-As for the IPv4 shellcode, a Python script could be done in order to automize the port configuration.
+As for the IPv4 shellcode, a Python script could be done in order to automate the port configuration.